Tuwaiq-Data-Science-Bootcamp/Bootcamp-Project-1-Python/README.md

 - Use conditions.
 - Use a Lambda function.

-## Example Project : An online Grocery Store
+## Example#1: An online Grocery Store
 Overview : An online store that sells fruits to customers.
-This online store has 2 main users.
-The customer and the manager of the store .
-Each one of them should be able to do the following tasks for the store to function properly .
+The customers should be able to do the following tasks for the store to function properly.

 ### As a customer I should be able to do the following:
 - Browse Products.